gabbyignacio7/colony-bank-hmda-cra-tool/DEMO_WALKTHROUGH.md

 **What to do:**
 1. Open the application
 2. Show the password-protected login screen
-3. Enter username: `[YourName]` (e.g., "Sarah.Johnson")
-4. Enter password: `ColonyBank2024!`
+3. Enter password: `ColonyBank2024!`
-5. Click "Authenticate"
+4. Click "Authenticate"

 **What to say:**
 *"First, notice the tool is password-protected.
 Only authorized Colony Bank personnel can access it.
 The system validates credentials server-side and tracks every processing session for audit compliance.
-I'll log in now with my credentials."*
+I'll log in now."*

 **Key points:**
 - ✅ Server-side authentication (not just client-side)